-DO NOT use the engine compression brake or exhaust brake when operating on road surfaces with poor traction (such as wet, icy, or snow covered roads or gravel).
+DO NOT use a retarder (engine brake, exhaust brake, or transmission retarder) when operating on road surfaces with poor traction (such as wet, icy, or snow covered roads, or gravel).
 Retarders can cause the wheels to skid on a slippery surface.
-You could lose control of the vehicle and/or jackknife if the wheels begin to skid, resulting in an accident.
-Failure to comply may result in death, personal injury, equipment or property damage.
+You could lose control of the vehicle or jackknife if the wheels begin to skid, resulting in an accident.
+Failure to comply may result in death, personal injury, equipment damage, or property damage.

-DO NOT operate the engine compression brake or exhaust brake when driving/operating your vehicle bobtail or with a loaded or unloaded trailer on road surfaces with poor traction (wet, icy, or snow covered roads) or in heavy traffic.
-There may not be enough weight on the rear axle to provide traction.
-Braking caused by the normal operation of the engine compression brake or exhaust brake could cause you to lose control of the vehicle, resulting in an accident.
-Make sure the engine compression brake or exhaust brake is switched "OFF" when driving bobtail or with an unloaded trailer.
-Failure to comply may result in death, personal injury, equipment, or property damage.
+DO NOT use a retarder (engine brake, exhaust brake, or transmission retarder) when operating your vehicle bobtail or with an unloaded trailer.
+There may not be enough weight on the rear axle to provide traction, causing a loss of vehicle control, resulting in an accident.
+Make sure the engine brake is switched "OFF" when bobtailing or operating with an unloaded trailer.
+Failure to comply may result in death, personal injury, equipment damage or property damage.